Three tree texting leopards

 "Haupt said getting a text message from a leopard - or an elephant, cheetah, rhino or lion - was increasingly frequent in South Africa.
 Many game reserves or conservation areas have wild animals that are fitted with collared tracking devices.

-The device is fitted around the animal's neck
+The device is fitted around the animal's neck, Haupt said.

 Professor Van Hoven explained how the technology works for his leopard research purposes: